 The Knox School, known as Knoxfield College until 1996, was founded in February 1982, to provide a distinctive educational opportunity for those living in Melbourne’s Eastern Suburbs.
 From the very beginning the School has been co-educational and secular.
 Bialik College once occupied the site in Wantirna South.

 The Board appointed Mrs Dulcie Flinn, formally of Presbyterian Ladies College as the first Principal.
-In the early eighties, the school consisted solely of the current Junior School building and some small grassed areas for recreational activities.
+In the early 80s, the school consisted solely of the current Junior School building and some small grassed areas for recreational activities.

 The Knox School celebrated its first decade in 1991.
 That same year the plant nursery adjoining the School was purchased.
 Now the Tew Field, those 1.6 hectares increased our presence on Burwood Highway.